Man eating Canna Moons THC Gummies

 THC, or tetrahydrocannabinol, is the main active ingredient in cannabis.
 It is a psychoactive compound that produces the “high” feeling associated with cannabis.
 By binding to cannabinoid receptors in the endocannabinoid system (ECS), THC affects your mood, perception, and sensations.

 This versatile cannabinoid has several chemical analogs, all with different potency levels and legal statuses.
 Delta-9 THC is the most popular because it’s the most abundant cannabinoid in marijuana plants, although it only exists in small amounts in hemp.
-Hemp-derived Delta-9 THC is federally legal in products like Delta-9 Gummies, which contain no more than 0.3% Delta-9 THC.
+Delta-9 THC is federally legal when it’s hemp-derived and in products that contain no more than 0.3% Delta-9 THC.

 Two women eating Canna Moons THC Gummies